It's time to vote for your favorites for 2021 Best of Kenosha County categories

 Of body cameras, burning out

-Uptown resident Porche Bennett-Bey, whose leadership of peaceful protests following the Blake shooting were among the actions that led to her selection as being among Time magazine’s Guardians of the Year, said the community has become more of aware of people’s needs.
+Uptown resident Porche Bennett-Bey, whose leadership of peaceful protests following the Blake shooting were among the actions that led to her selection of one of Time magazine’s Guardians of the Year, said the community has become more of aware of people’s needs.

 “But, it’s a work in progress still,” she said.

 Some of that movement has begun to happen as activists, like Bennett-Bey have pushed for the Kenosha Police Department’s purchase for body camera for officers.
 On Aug.
-16, the City Council approved the contract between vendor Motorola Solutions that would outfit 189 officers with body cameras and equip about 50 squad cars with dashboard cameras.
-The cameras were initially included in the city’s of 2022 capital improvement budget, a plan that soon became fast-tracked to this year due to Blake’s shooting.
+16, the City Council approved the contract between vendor Motorola Solutions that will outfit 189 officers with body cameras and equip about 50 squad cars with dashboard cameras.
+The cameras were initially included in the city’s of 2022 capital improvement budget.
+The plan soon became fast-tracked to this year due to the Blake shooting.

 Bennett-Bey said she is still waiting to see when they’ll actually be implemented.
-Interim Police Chief Eric Larsen has said he expects the new technology with his officers by late October.
+Interim Police Chief Eric Larsen said he expects the new technology in use by his officers in late October.

 “It’s beneficial for both sides,” said Bennett-Bey.